martinmeliendrez/martinmeliendrez/README.md

 - 👋 Hi, I’m @martinmeliendrez
-- 👀 I’m interested in leaving a mark and be a part of crypto history.
-- 🌱 I’m currently enrolled in the Blockchain Specialization offered by University at Buffalo on Coursera.
+- 🌱 I’m Technical Product Manager specialized in Blockchain by University at Buffalo.
-- 💞️ I’m looking to collaborate on Dapps and Smart Contracts projects.
+- 👀💞️ I’m looking to collaborate on Dapps and Smart Contracts projects.
 - 📫 How to reach me https://linktr.ee/martinmeliendrez